ama-team/voxengine-scenario-framework/README.md

 }
 ```

-While this scenario is more complex as if all this logic has been
+While this scenario is more complex than all the same logic but
 written in straightforward way, it shows how another approach looks
 like.
 Now you have explicit states and transitions that are required
 to travel from one state to another; each transition may tell engine
 that it ended not so well, resulting in a completely another state.
 The scenario itself now boils only to crucial points (states) and
 possible outcomes during a transition.
-Beside that, framework also
+Besides that, framework also
 helps in passing arguments inside scenario and cornering some sharp
 edges.
 So, let's inspect what we have here.